Home Net Zero Navigator 2024

 AI will be critical to reducing energy consumption – but some caution is needed

-Elliott Bermudez Head of Energy Advisory & Risk Management
+Elliott Bermudez-Galton Head of Energy Advisory & Risk Management

 AI’s impact on decarbonisation will soar — and that’s because it has massive benefits.